Genre: Why You Must Understand It

 The cozy mystery genre differs from other crime genres in that one of its conventions is a lack of gore.
 While the crime may be murder, the description of the crime scene won’t be graphic.

-What sets thrillers apart from other books with similar elements is that the pace must be fast and stakes for the protagonist must be high, life or death high.
-My all-time favorite thriller is Dean Koontz's Watchers.
-In Watchers, Koontz weaves together several genres.
+What sets thrillers apart from other books with similar elements is that the pace must be fast and stakes for the protagonist must be high, life or death kind of high stakes.
+My all-time favorite thriller is Dean Koontz’s Watchers.
+Like many books, in Watchers Koontz combines the critical elements of more than one genres to create a sci-fi thriller that is terrifying, thought-provoking, and emotionally compelling.
 More than three decades after first reading it, I still consider it a genre fiction masterpiece.

 The reality is that many books have cross-over appeal and can and should be marketed in several categories, but do so with care.
 An author who describes their book as part romance novel part gothic telegraphs that they aren’t as educated about the craft of writing and book marketing as they should be.
 Romance novels are by definition optimistic while southern gothic stories are dark, violent, or horrifying and do not have the happy ending readers of romance novels look for.
 Gothic romance is a genre, but that genre is not a “romance novel.”